Creative

 Can you notice the difference in your thinking based on where you are?

 Have you noticed a difference in how creative you feel based on your physical environment?
+Leverage that!

 What's the current space you're working in like?
 It isn’t just a backdrop—it’s an active part of your creative process.